Cavalier Computer

-Cavalier Computer, later Cavalier Computer Corporation, is a defunct software company that produced games for the Apple II series of computers.
+Cavalier Computer, later Cavalier Computer Corporation, is a defunct software company that produced video games for the Apple II.
 The company was founded in 1981 by high school classmates Jim Nitchals and Barry Printz and achieved an early success with Bug Attack, a game similar to Centipede that ranked among the top 30 software titles of 1982.

 Jim Nitchals died at age 36 in 1998.